HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_03/Exercise_03_13/Exercise_03_13.md

 ####Answer
 (a) 0 elements, of type int.
 (b) 10 elements, of type int, all set to 0.
 (c) 10 elements, of type int, all set to 42.
-(d) 1 int elemnt, of type int, set to 10.
+(d) 1 element, of type int, set to 10.
-(e) 2 int elements, of type int, set to 10 and 42.
+(e) 2 elements, of type int, set to 10 and 42.
 (f) 10 elements, of type string, all set to empty string.
 (g) 10 elements, of type string, all set to empty string.